DannyBoyNYC/session-4a/readme.md

 module.exports = mongoose.model('Recipe', RecipeSchema);
 ```

-Note the we require mongoose and create an instance of a mongoose schema here.
+We require mongoose and create an instance of a mongoose Schema.

-This schema makes sure we're getting and setting well-formed data to and from the Mongo collection.
+The schema makes sure we're getting and setting well-formed data to and from the Mongo collection.
 Our schema has five String properties which define a Recipe object.

-The last line creates and exports the Recipe model object, with built in Mongo interfacing methods.
+The last line exports the RecipeShema together with Mongoose's built in Mongo interfacing methods.
 We'll refer to this Recipe object in other files.

+### Using Mongoose Methods and Schema

-1: Update `app.js` with
+1: Update `app.js` with these lines (in their appropriate locations):

 ```js
 const mongoose = require('mongoose');